Skip to main content

 Technical Analysis

-CVE-2025-62118 identifies a Stored Cross-Site Scripting (XSS) vulnerability in the kcseopro AdWords Conversion Tracking Code, a component used to track advertising conversions on websites.
-The vulnerability is categorized under CWE-79, which involves improper neutralization of input during web page generation.
-Specifically, the tracking code fails to adequately sanitize or encode user-supplied input before rendering it in the HTML output, allowing malicious actors to inject persistent JavaScript payloads.
-These scripts execute in the context of users’ browsers visiting the affected web pages, potentially leading to session hijacking, credential theft, or unauthorized actions performed on behalf of the user.
-The CVSS 3.1 base score of 6.5 indicates a medium severity, with an attack vector of network (remote exploitation), low attack complexity, requiring privileges (PR:L) and user interaction (UI:R).
-The scope is changed (S:C), meaning the vulnerability affects components beyond the vulnerable code itself, impacting confidentiality, integrity, and availability to a limited extent.
-No patches are currently listed, and no known exploits have been reported in the wild, but the vulnerability is publicly disclosed and should be addressed proactively.
-The affected product version is unspecified (n/a through 1.0), suggesting all current versions up to 1.0 may be vulnerable.
-The vulnerability was reserved in October 2025 and published at the end of 2025, indicating a recent discovery.
-The kcseopro AdWords Conversion Tracking Code is likely used by websites integrating Google Ads conversion tracking with additional SEO tools, making it relevant to organizations relying on digital marketing analytics.
+CVE-2025-62118 identifies a Stored Cross-Site Scripting (XSS) vulnerability in the kcseopro AdWords Conversion Tracking Code, a tool used to track advertising conversions on websites.
+The vulnerability stems from improper neutralization of input during web page generation (CWE-79), which allows attackers to inject malicious JavaScript code that is stored persistently and executed in the context of users visiting the affected web pages.
+This can lead to unauthorized actions such as session hijacking, cookie theft, defacement, or redirection to malicious sites.
+The vulnerability affects all versions up to 1.0 of the product, with no patches currently available.
+The CVSS 3.1 base score is 6.5, indicating a medium severity level, with attack vector being network-based (AV:N), low attack complexity (AC:L), requiring privileges (PR:L), and user interaction (UI:R).
+The scope is changed (S:C), meaning the vulnerability can affect components beyond the initially vulnerable component.
+The impact on confidentiality, integrity, and availability is low to medium.
+No known exploits have been reported in the wild yet.
+The vulnerability was reserved in October 2025 and published at the end of 2025.
+The kcseopro AdWords Conversion Tracking Code is likely integrated into websites that rely on Google Ads conversion tracking, making it relevant for organizations involved in digital marketing and e-commerce.

 Potential Impact